angelayang2018/CS157A-team-8/README.md

 # CS157A-Team-8: Weeder

-Authors: Swift Sheng and Angela
+Authors: Swift Sheng and Angela yang

 Our project is an online cannabis store where users can sell and buy weed products.